isaac-j-miller/spaceships/README.md

 OTHER INFO:
 Some projectiles move slower or faster than others.
 This is because the projectile's initial velocity is dependent upon that of the spaceship which fired it.

-Currently, the highest level I have gotten to is level 10.

 This is still a work-in-progress.
 Current to-do list:

 -clean up powerup situation